Our compliance framework. Documented for partners.

 Documented, reviewed, accountable

 Doro maintains a documented compliance framework covering anti-money laundering, counter-terrorist financing, sanctions, data protection, and operational risk.
 The framework is implemented through internal policies, supporting procedures, automated controls, and outsourced specialist functions.
+Our AML and CTF framework is aligned to the current UAE regime, including Federal Decree-Law No. 10 of 2025 and Cabinet Resolution No. 134 of 2025, as amended or replaced from time to time.

-AML and CTF Policy
+AML and CTF policy

-Full policy with documented Customer Due Diligence, Sanctions Screening, and SAR procedures.
+Full policy with documented customer due diligence, sanctions screening, and SAR procedures.
 Reviewed annually and on material change.

 Customer due diligence